-IPv4 infrastructure attacks¶
+IPv4 infrastructure attacks

-Attack pattern¶
+Attack pattern

 Internet Protocol version 4 (IPv4) infrastructure attacks target the core network components and services that facilitate IPv4 communication.
-These attacks exploit vulnerabilities in routers, servers, and supporting systems to disrupt services, intercept traffic, or gain unauthorized access to network resources.
+These attacks exploit vulnerabilities in routers, servers, and supporting systems to disrupt services, intercept traffic, or gain unauthorised access to network resources.

 1. IPv4 infrastructure attacks [OR]